Free Consultations (954) 467-6400

 • Change in mental state

-Sepsis is more common in the elderly and those with weakened immune systems, as well as those who are already sick, in intensive care units, those with invasive medical devices such as breathing tubes, and those with wounds or injuries.
 Prompt detection of sepsis is critical to treat it before it progresses into severe sepsis or septic shock.
 Failure to diagnose sepsis could eventually cause loss of blood flow to vital organs, organ failure, gangrene, amputation of limbs, surgeries, or even death.

 How to Tell If You Have a Medical Malpractice Claim in Florida

 Sepsis is treatable, with most patients making full recoveries.
 Unfortunately, a delay in diagnosing sepsis can significantly increase the risk of serious complications and death.
 A patient may have the ability to file a claim against a doctor and/or healthcare facility for a delay in diagnosing sepsis if the defendant reasonably should have made the diagnosis in time to prevent the patient’s alleged harm.
-This might be the case if another reasonable and prudent physician would have assessed the symptoms and conducted medical exams to catch sepsis earlier.

 Post-operative medical care usually prevents infections and sepsis from occurring in the first place.
-When nurses negligently fail to properly care for patients, don’t clean and/or dress wounds, don’t maintain sanitary premises, infections can happen.
-Major infections and related complications like sepsis therefore point to multiple acts of medical malpractice, starting with the failure to prevent infection after surgery.
-It takes a skilled legal team to investigate a potential sepsis related claim and identify signs or evidence of medical malpractice.
+Infections can happen when nurses negligently fail to properly care for patients, don’t clean and/or dress wounds, and don’t maintain sanitary premises.

-At Freedland Harwin Valori, PL our experienced attorneys have learned to recognize the signs of medical malpractice.
+At Freedland Harwin Valori Gander, our experienced attorneys have learned to recognize the signs of medical malpractice.
 We work closely with reputable medical industry professionals and investigators to gather evidence and create a case against the allegedly at-fault medical care provider.
-If you think you could benefit from our help during a sepsis related claim in Florida, give us a call.
-We offer free consultations.